Can the seemingly harmless past time of watching television from the safety of one's home, cause us to sin?

 Stories like those above are readily shared and discussed ad nausem online, whether it be on blogs or other popular social networks.

-All the above "news" stories are really just an excuse for indulging in gossip.
+" stories are really just an excuse for indulging in gossip.

 Sadly, on one of the major Spanish news programs, it was reported that recent studies concluded that indulging in gossip will lead to a reduction of an individual's stress level.